corinnedaigle3/Project3_Team1/README.md

 Your goal is to gather powerful relics with the abilities to take down the guardians of the Underworld.
 Wreak havoc in your wake and make your way back to the world of the living!

     HOW TO PLAY:
-WASD - Player Movement
+WASD / LS (Stick) - Player Movement
-Mouse - Camera
+Mouse / RS (Stick) - Camera
-Space - Dodge
+Space / RT - Dodge
-Hold LeftShift - Dash
+Hold LeftShift / LT - Run
-Left Control - Invisibility
+Left Control / LS (Shoulder) - Invisibility
-Q - Take Down
+Q / RS (Stick) - Take Down
-LeftControl - Invisible
+LeftControl / LS (Shoulder) - Invisible
-P - Pause
+P / Start - Pause
 Esc - Quit Game

 GITHUB: https://github.com/corinnedaigle3/Project3_Team1